-In August 2009, Enhanced Security Research, LLC and Security Research Holdings LLC (collectively "ESR"), a non-practicing entity, filed a complaint against us in the United States District Court for the District of Delaware alleging infringement by us and other defendants of two patents.
+Litigation-In August 2009, Enhanced Security Research, LLC and Security Research Holdings LLC (collectively "ESR"), a non-practicing entity, filed a complaint against us in the United States District Court for the District of Delaware alleging infringement by us and other defendants of two patents.
 The plaintiffs are claiming unspecified damages and requesting an injunction against the alleged infringement.
 In June 2010, the Court granted our motion to stay pending the outcome of reexamination proceedings on both asserted patents.
-The PTO has finally rejected all of the claims of the patents in the suit and ESR has appealed this result to the Board of Patent Appeals and Interferences ("BPAI").
-There was a related action that was dismissed by the District Court and appealed by ESR to the Federal Circuit.
-The Federal Circuit in June 2011 rejected ESR's appeal and confirmed the dismissal.
-We have determined that there is not a reasonable possibility that a loss may be incurred.
+The U.S. Patent and Trademark Office ("PTO") has rejected all of the claims of the patents in the suit and ESR has appealed this result to the Board of Patent Appeals and Interferences ("BPAI").
+We have determined that, as of this time, there is not a reasonable possibility that a loss has been incurred.